dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/CLICK_ELEMENT_AND_STAY_FIX_2025_01_20.md

-﻿# Fix: SetFocusSearchResultsList Element Chaining Issue (2025-10-20)
+# Fix: SetFocusSearchResultsList Element Chaining Issue (2025-10-20)

 ## Problem

-The `SetFocusSearchResultsList` procedure worked correctly in the SpyWindow interactive execution but failed when run as an automation module.
+The `SetFocusSearchResultsList` procedure worked correctly in the AutomationWindow interactive execution but failed when run as an automation module.
 The procedure used two operations:

-1. `GetSelectedElement(SearchResultsList)` �� stores selected element in cache and returns cache key to `var1`
+1. `GetSelectedElement(SearchResultsList)` ?? stores selected element in cache and returns cache key to `var1`
-2. `ClickElementAndStay(var1)` �� should click the cached element
+2. `ClickElementAndStay(var1)` ?? should click the cached element

 **Error Symptom:**
 ```